-Using LegacyFlo you can backup email data from an IMAP account to a zipped EML file in an AWS S3 bucket.
+Using LegacyFlo you can backup email data from an IMAP account to a zipped EML file in your own AWS S3 bucket.

 Before creating migration requests in LegacyFlo, ensure the following: